November 11, 2015

 *This post may contain affiliate links.
 Please see my disclosure for more details!*

-A Delicious and Super Easy to make Fudge Recipe absolutely brimming with the delicious Speculoos/Biscoff flavour – Heaven!
+A Delicious and Super Easy to make Fudge Recipe absolutely brimming with the delicious Lotus Biscoff flavour – Heavenly Biscoff Fudge!

 In the past I have posted my recipes for the Triple Chocolate Cookies Fudge inspired by Carnations Fudge and my Nutella & Ferrero Rocher Fudge and they have always been super popular on my blog, as they are SO much easier to make than other Fudge recipes.

 Seriously though – this Fudge is so incredibly easy to make there is no need to be scared of it!
-Simply melt a majority of the ingredients together, beat in the icing sugar, and then leave to set and its all done!
+Simply melt a majority of the ingredients together, add in the biscuits, and then leave to set and its all done!
 How incredibly easy is that?!
 Now go and make it… you know you want too!

-3) Once melted, tip in the icing sugar and combine well – it make take a bit of beating.
-If using, stir in the chopped up biscuits – pour into the tin and smooth over the mixture and store in the fridge for 3-4 hours to set, or overnight!
+- Stir in the chopped up biscuits – pour into the tin and smooth over the mixture and store in the fridge or freezer for 3-4 hours to set, or overnight!

-4) Once set – remove from the tin and cut into the squares (I cut 1″ squares) , return to the fridge for another couple of hours to finish setting – ENJOY!
+- Once set – remove from the tin and cut into the squares...
+ENJOY!

 Find my other Fudge & Sweets recipes on my Recipes Page!

 You can find me on:

 © Jane’s Patisserie.
 All images & content are copyright protected.
 Do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words and credit me, or link back to this post for the recipe.